taigeeoff/Firebase-Deep-Research-/Challenge2.md

 #### Your Task: Implement the DocumentChunker 🛠️

+Find the Chunking implementaiton at `src/app/api/indexing/chunking.tsx`, choose your chunking method of choice and fix it in the codebase.
+The Langchain documentation above might prove to be helpful for the syntax.
 Follow the method calls starting at `src/app/api/indexing/processing.tsx` for the chunking.
-Find the Chunking implementaiton, choose your chunking method of choise and fix it in the codebase.
-The Langchain documentation above might prove to be helpful for the syntax.
+Fix the processing logic and make use of the chunker you just defined.

 ## Step 3: Configure Text Embeddings 🧬